Mooring payments are due 4/15/17!

 Any violation of NBPA regulations may result in the loss of a permit or the imposition of penalties, at the discretion of the NBPA.
 Permit revocation may occur only after notice and hearing.
 Any violation of an order of the NBPA is a violation of the rules.

 Each day that a violation continues constitutes a separate offense.
 Furthermore, any violation of these rules is considered a nuisance, which allows the NBPA and/or the City of New Bedford to apply to a court for an injunction - including a temporary restraining order and/or a permanent injunction - to prohibit the continuation of the violation.
 The following violations shall cause penalties:

 - Failure to remove a docked vessel after revocation of a permit or after order of the Harbor Master officials;

 - Failure to obtain a current dockage permit;

-- Depositing waste oil or solvents in the waters of New Bedford or on HDC piers, wharves, or bulkheads;
+- Depositing waste oil or solvents in the waters of New Bedford or on NBPA piers, wharves, or bulkheads;

 - Conducting business on piers and wharves without obtaining a current user permit;

 - Violation of an order of the Harbor Master officials;